How to Install and Configure OTRS (Ticketing Tool) on CentOS 7 / RHEL 7

 collation-server=utf8_unicode_ci

-Start and enable the database (mysql) service using the beneath systemctl commands,
+Next Start and enable the database service using following command,

 Run “mysql_secure_installation” command to accomplish above said tasks